The Winning Team: Plot

 The Cardinals tie up the series at 3-3.
 It is now the seventh game.
-Aimee is not at the stadium because she is packing their stuff for a vacation that will start as soon as the game is over.
+Aimee is not at the stadium because she is packing for a vacation that will start as soon as the game is over.
 Alex is not expected to pitch today at all.
-It is a close game.
 They are at Sportsman's Park in St. Louis and in the seventh inning the pitcher of record has allowed the bases to be loaded.
 Player-manager Rogers Hornsby pulls the pitcher.
-He gets a message to the bullpen for Alex to come out and pitch them out of the mess.
+He gets a message to the bullpen for Alex to come out and pitch.
 When Alex gets to the mound he looks and finds that Aimee is not there.
 Aimee is ready to call for a taxi when she reads on the ticker-tape board across the street that her husband has now been called on to pitch.
 She has the bellhop at the curb get her a taxi right away so she can get to the stadium.

-While she is in traffic Alex is pitching to this batter without her as his rock.
+While she is in traffic, Alex is pitching without her as his rock.
 He pitches out of the inning and Aimee arrives at the stadium before the ninth inning.
 She sits in her chair and he sees her.
 The Cardinals win the series.